-- (1) "Domestic violence" means any of the following: - a.
-The occurrence of one or more of the following acts against a family or household member: - (i) Attempting to cause or recklessly causing bodily injury; - (ii) Placing another person by the threat of force in fear of imminent serious physical harm or committing a violation of section 2903.211 or 2911.211 of the Revised Code; - (iii) Committing any act with respect to a child that would result in the child being an abused child, as defined in section 2151.031 of the Revised Code; - (iv) Committing a sexually oriented offense. - b.
+(1) "Domestic violence" means any of the following:

+(i) Attempting to cause or recklessly causing bodily injury;

+(ii) Placing another person by the threat of force in fear of imminent serious physical harm or committing a violation of section 2903.211 or 2911.211 of the Revised Code;

+(iii) Committing any act with respect to a child that would result in the child being an abused child, as defined in section 2151.031 of the Revised Code;

+(iv) Committing a sexually oriented offense.

+b.
 The occurrence of one or more of the acts identified in divisions (1)(a) to (iv) of this section against a person with whom the respondent is or was in a dating relationship.